ZJUBCA/zjubca.donate/README.md

 # zjubca.donate
-A open, trusty and easy-to-use donate app based on EOSIO blockchain.
+An open, trusty and easy-to-use donate app based on EOSIO blockchain.